• About us

 The Odisha Drivers’ Mahasangha launched an indefinite strike starting Tuesday, demanding action on a six-point charter.

-Led by president Prashant Menduli, the strike involves drivers of buses, trucks, mini-trucks, and other commercial vehicles, halting transportation services across the state.
+Led by President Prashant Menduli, the strike involves drivers of buses, trucks, mini-trucks, and other commercial vehicles, halting transportation services across the state.
 Emergency services, including ambulances and vehicles carrying essential goods, are exempted from the protest.

-The association’s demands include exemption from vehicle checks by police, construction of restrooms and parking facilities at designated spots, inclusion of auto-rickshaw drivers in the Drivers’ Welfare Board, provision of pensions for drivers above 60, and declaring September 1 as Drivers’ Day.
+The association’s demands include exemption from vehicle checks by police, construction of restrooms and parking facilities at designated spots, the inclusion of auto-rickshaw drivers in the Drivers’ Welfare Board, provision of pensions for drivers above 60, and declaring September 1 as Drivers’ Day.
 Menduli emphasized that the strike aims to address long-standing issues faced by drivers, urging the government to act swiftly.

 However, the strike has faced opposition from within the drivers’ community.
 The Odisha Road Transport Workers’ United Forum, led by organizing secretary Santosh Sahu, condemned the Mahasangha’s decision, alleging it serves personal interests and aims to create chaos.
 Out of 35 drivers’ unions in Odisha, only one reportedly supports the strike, with others distancing themselves.
 Sahu claimed the Mahasangha’s move is an attempt to assert dominance and pressure the government, rather than address genuine concerns.
-The United Forum assured that vehicles would operate normally if the government provides adequate security.
+The United Forum assured that vehicles would operate normally if the government provided adequate security.

 This is not the first such protest by the Mahasangha.
 In March 2023, a similar strike over a 10-point demand disrupted public transport, causing widespread inconvenience.
 With fears of a repeat, concerns are rising about potential statewide transport paralysis if the standoff continues.